IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 ```

 ### Finished
-The network is all setup, right?
+Nice work!
+The network is all setup.
+Right?
+I guess we will find out together.
-So if you followed the instructions then your orderer will be batching new blocks every 10 seconds.
+If you followed the instructions then your orderer will be batching new blocks every 10 seconds.
-This is a litttttle long for our application, and may give you undesired behavior, sometimes.
+This is a litttttle long for our application, and may give you undesired UI behavior, sometimes.
 Essentially if you move a marble the trade will take 10 seconds to settle.
-The **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
+Thus the  **UI may redraw the marble back in its original position**, and then jump to a correct position after some time.
 This is a known issue and is because of the long batch time.
 If you use the Bluemix service, the batch time is only 1 second and this is the delay the app has been optimized for.

-Next we need to **pass the address and other info of our peer to our marbles application**.
+Next up we need to **pass the address and other info of our peer to our marbles application**.
 This is done with the **blockchain creds** file.
 Configuration of this file can be tricky.